 As vice president of engineering, Fred Zeder was nominally senior to Skelton and Breer, who became Chrysler’s executive engineer and chief of research, respectively.
 In practice, though, any divisions between them were ones of focus and specialization rather than rank.
 The three were lifelong friends; for more than two decades, they even sent out joint Christmas cards.
 Breer, who had boarded with Fred Zeder’s family when he first moved to Detroit, later married one of Zeder’s sisters and named their first son Fred.
 Walter Chrysler likened the trio to Athos, Porthos, and Aramis, Alexandre Dumas’ Three Musketeers.

 Chrysler’s relationship with his “Three Musketeers” was that of a confident and enthusiastic patron.
 In sharp contrast with Henry Ford, who tended to micromanage his technical staff, Chrysler had abiding faith in the expertise of his engineers.
 While he was often curious about their latest developments, he generally limited his involvement to the occasional word of encouragement.
-Carl Breer later recalled that Walter Chrysler always trusted their judgment, and even during the worst parts of the Depression, research operations were largely exempted from corporate belt tightening.
+Moreover, even during the worst parts of the Depression, Chrysler’s research operations were largely exempted from corporate belt tightening.

 It probably helped that none of the Three Musketeers was a wild-eyed dreamer.
 Chrysler introduced many significant engineering features during the trio’s long tenure (even the earliest 1924 cars had four-wheel hydraulic brakes, by no means the contemporary norm), but only one of their production car lines could be considered truly radical.